dnndev/xmp-docs/tokens/page.md

+---
+id: tokens-page
+title: Page Tokens
+category: Module Tokens
+context: all
+summary: >-
+  Page Tokens provide you with the ability to use information about the current page on which the XMod Pro module instance is sitting such as the page's ID.
+keywords:
+  - page
+  - tokens
+---
 # Page Tokens

 Page Tokens provide you with the ability to use information about the current page on which the XMod Pro module instance is sitting such as the page's ID.
 Additional Module Tokens will be added to this topic as they become available.